Beno Axionov: Career

 From 1969 to 1973 he worked as an actor and director assistant in Tiraspol.
 From 1973 to 2006 he has worked as an actor and director in the Russian State Drama Theater "A.P.
 Chekhov" in Kishinyov.
-From 1969, he director at various theatres, including the in the Republican Theater Luceafărul, in the Moldovan State Philharmonic, on National TV, in the theater "Actors House", in the Organ Hall, in the theater of the State University of Chisinau, in the People's Theater, in a tiny Theater near Deribasovskaya (Odessa).
+From 1969, he director at various theatres, including the Republican Theater Luceafărul, in the Moldovan State Philharmonic, on National TV, in the theater "Actors House", in the Organ Hall, in the theater of the State University of Chisinau, in the People's Theater, in a tiny Theater near Deribasovskaya (Odessa).
 Many of his productions were the first in Moldova.

 From 1969 to 2006 simultaneously with working in the theater Axionov appeared regularly on nationally broadcast television in Moldova and was involved in several TV projects about culture, theater, and literature as an actor, and interviewer.
 He had great success with his show where he was the presenter of the children's TV program "Ugodayka" (Guessing game), in the role of a cheerful, cunning, funny and all-knowing clown "Ugodayka".
 Axionov has made appearances on a variety of television shows as the host of actual satirical television programs "Arichul" (Hedgehog) and "Arichul's Shop".
 From 1976 to 2000 he was a regular figure of the TV program "Theater of Miniatures", as an actor and director.
 Many years directors actively filmed him in commercials.
 From 1971 to 1985 he was a drama teacher at the Moldovan State Institute of Arts.

 His works gained critical and viewers acclaim, however since 1992 Axionov became increasingly uncomfortable with the adoption and adaptation of his ideas and practices, from the Ministry of Culture of the Republic.
 One after another, unprofessional managers began to be appointed to the Russian State Drama Theater "A.P.
 Chekhov", who tried to privatize the theatre building, which Axionov was against.
 They began to forbid him to stage performances, threaten, and as a result, "unknown people" severely beat him.
 So, at what seemed to be the height of his public profile, he left Moldova and since 2007 he lives in Karlsruhe, Germany.

 He has been working as an independent director and theater teacher, he has taught and conducted master classes, and given lectures on the history and culture of Moldova, Romania, Ukraine, Russia, and Belarus.
 From 2007, he director at various theatres, including in the Badischen Staatstheater Karlsruhe, in the "Uni-Theater" Karlsruhe, in the art association "KABAX", in the "Kellertheater" Germersheim, in the student theater Karlsruhe, in the Theater Group Mannheim, in the Evangelical theater fraternity, in the "Film Studio Germersheim", in the Centrum "De Strandjutter" Blankenberge.
 Axionov has written plays and staged them as director in Moldova and Germany.